doserjef/Switzerland24-Spatial-Workshop/README.md

 of the scripts is the same number for the corresponding lecture material that is available in the [lectures](./lectures) directory.

+- `00a-intro-hm.R`: code for introduction to hierarchical models in ecology.
+- `00b-trend-example-simNpC2.R`: an example of how ignoring detection probability can lead to bias in trend estimates.
 - `01-swiss-european-goldfinch.R`: fits a single-species occupancy model using data on the European goldfinch from the Switzerland Breeding Bird Survey (Swiss MHB) in 2014.
 This script also serves as our